danllzy/python-financial-statements/README.md

 -SimFin allows 2k API calls per day

--SimFin is not perfectly standardised so calculation of categories on pro forma has to be manually done in spreadsheet
+-SimFin is not perfectly standardised so calculation of categories on pro forma has to be manually done

 -Assumptions are all based on average commmon size by default